HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Reality: While purchase history matters, Amazon’s content-based filtering can make relevant recommendations even for first-time visitors by analysing the attributes of products they’re currently viewing.

-According to Best Practices Are Stupid: 40 Ways to Out-Innovate the Competition, companies that rely solely on historical data miss opportunities to introduce customers to new product categories.
-Amazon’s hybrid approach combines historical behaviour with content analysis to expand customers’ horizons while maintaining relevance.
+According to Best Practices Are Stupid: 40 Ways to Out-Innovate the Competition, companies that rely only on historical data miss chances to introduce customers to new product categories.
+Amazon’s hybrid approach combines past behaviour with content analysis to widen what customers see while keeping suggestions relevant.

 1. Create detailed product attributes – Invest in comprehensive product data including specifications, materials, use cases, and style